 ACOOC supports conscientious objectors in their struggle against discrimination and to achieve recognition by the Colombian government, advises young people who are victims of illegal recruitment practices by the military and is working towards the recognition of conscientious objection by the Colombian government.
-FORPP is accompanying ACOOC mostly by political accompaniment, raising concerns with the national military, as the rights if the youth are systematically being violated by the Colombian armed forces, and raising awareness on international level.
+As FOR International is a major global network for conscientious objectors, FORPP works with ACOOC mostly by political accompaniment and joint advocacy efforts, raising concerns with the national military, as the rights if the youth are systematically being violated by the Colombian armed forces, and raising awareness on international level.
 Read more.

 ASOTRACAMPO, a collective of 62 families, formed the community of El Tamarindo at the end of the 1990s on untitled wasteland in the outskirts of Barranquilla on the Atlantic Coast, land that was declared part of the free trade zone, generating the interest of powerful families in the region.
 After several evictions, in March 2014, ASOTRACAMPO created the temporal humanitarian space of El Mirador on their last remaining plot in an attempt to resist eviction and neoparamilitary threats.
 The community was tragically forcibly evicted in December of 2015.
-FORPP has since then, organized advocacy efforts in support of Tamarindo.
+After that, FOR Peace Presence organized advocacy efforts in support of Tamarindo.
+Because of our support, their case was made a priority for the National Land Agency, and they were offered a new terrain to settle, although in Antioquia and not near Barranquilla.
 Click here to read more.

 The Comisión Intereclesial de Justicia y Paz (CIJP) is a human rights organization composed of professionals from a range of fields with mainly Christian and humanistic backgrounds.
 The CIJP’s mission is based in the principles of international human rights law and a Christian and humanistic understanding of human dignity.
 FOR Peace Presence currently accompanies CIJP mainly in and around the city of Buenaventura, analyzing carefully our dissuasion in this scenario where most threats are generated from splittered neoparamilitary groups.
 Read more.